DataStax-Academy/httpie-katapod/step4.md

   </div>
 </div>

-# Exploring Stargate APIs from the command line - GraphQL
+# Exploring Stargate APIs from the command line - GraphQL (CQL First)

 In this section you will use our httpie configuration to take a look at the Stargate APIs.
 In this section we will use the GraphQL API